-It’s fun to try something new and different, but concentrates can be tricky.
+It’s fun to try something new and different, but vaping or dabbing concentrates can be tricky.

 Most cannabis consumers who seek out concentrates after being a flower user are simply looking for a stronger experience.
 Others are looking for a flavorful sesh.
 But for people who have never tried cannabis extracts or who may have overdone it their first time dabbing, concentrates can be intimidating.
 Getting educated can help your cause, and that’s what this Concentrates 101 series is all about.